Non-Truthful Position Auctions Are More Robust to Misspecification: Complete Information

 \section{Complete Information}

 We begin our analysis with the complete-information case.
-Here, when $\alpha=\beta$, the \aVCG mechanism has a truthful equilibrium, the \aGSP mechanism has an equilibrium that yields the truthful VCG outcome~\citep{EOS07a,Vari07a}, and the \aGFP mechanism may not have any equilibrium~\citep{ChHa13a}.
-When $\alpha\neq\beta$ the \aVCG mechanism loses its truthfulness, and it makes sense to ask under what conditions the \aVCG mechanism and the \aGSP mechanism preserve the truthful VCG outcome in equilibrium.
-To build intuition we first look at the special case with three positions and three agents, before moving on to the general case.
+Here, when $\alpha=\beta$, the \aVCG mechanism has a truthful equilibrium, the \aGSP mechanism has an equilibrium that yields the bidder-optimal core outcome~\citep{EOS07a,Vari07a}, and the \aGFP mechanism may not have any equilibrium~\citep{ChHa13a}.
+When $\alpha\neq\beta$ the \aVCG mechanism loses its truthfulness, and it makes sense to ask under what conditions the \aVCG mechanism and the \aGSP mechanism possess an efficient equilibrium.
+To build intuition we first look at the special case with three positions and three bidders, before moving on to the general case.